 Who Are We?
-David Barrett Partners (DBP) is a global boutique executive search firm specializing in investment and wealth management recruiting with offices in London, New York, Boston and Hong Kong.
+David Barrett Partners (DBP) is a global boutique executive search firm specializing in investment and wealth management recruiting with offices in London, New York and Boston.
 Buy-side client organizations retain DBP on an exclusive basis to assist in recruiting professional and senior leadership talent for specific positions located in the UK, Europe, Middle East, North America and Asia Pacific.
 We assist our clients in achieving their business objectives and provide prospective candidates opportunities to consider and pursue potential employment which may accelerate and enhance their careers and earnings potential.

 What does this policy cover?
 DBP is committed to protecting the privacy of your personal data and we summarize here our policy regarding:

 - the types of data that we collect about you;

 - how and why we collect and use your personal data;

 - how long we keep your personal data;

 - when, why and with whom we will share your personal data;

 - the legal basis we have for using your personal data;